-Owen’s Place is a universally accessible playground, designed for individuals of all ages and ability levels.
-The playground is the inspiration of Trish Gustafson, whose son, Owen, uses a wheelchair.
+Owen’s Place is a universally accessible recreation area, designed for individuals of all ages and ability levels.
+It is the inspiration of Trish Gustafson, whose son, Owen, uses a wheelchair.
 Owen's Place is located in Victory Park, which is accessible through Rotary Park in Beavercreek.

 The shadow play area with colorful panels and various textures was the first phase completed for Owen's Place.
 This provides an activity for visually impaired children to use their sense of touch.
 There are also two bench swings set at wheelchair height so individuals can access them easily.

 The Tree House Village was then completed.
 It and includes ramps, swings, swinging bridges, boardwalks and a clubhouse.
 It's quickly become a family favorite.

 The playground area was just completed and children are in love with the swings and accessible merry-go-round.